Key Takeaways

 Takeaway

-- You can add frozen vegetables to your frozen dinner and heat everything up at once.
+- Add frozen vegetables to your frozen dinner and heat everything at once.

-- You can serve a side salad with beans or vegetables.
+- Serve a side salad with beans or vegetables.

-- You can eat fresh fruit for dessert, topped with yogurt and nuts.
+- Eat fresh fruit for dessert, topped with yogurt and nuts.

 - Add a whole grain side such as quinoa, millet, or buckwheat.